-The quadratic iteration is mapped within a non distributive imaginary scator algebra in 1+2 dimensions.
-The Mandelbrot set is identically reproduced at two perpendicular planes where only the scalar and one of the hypercomplex scator director components is present.
-However, the bound \mathbf{S} set changes dramatically even for very small departures from zero of the second hypercomplex plane.
-The \mathbf{S} set exhibits a rich fractal like boundary in three dimensions.
+The quadratic iteration is mapped within a nondistributive imaginary scator algebra in 1 + 2 dimensions.
+The Mandelbrot set is identically reproduced at two perpendicular planes where only the scalar and one of the hypercomplex scator director components are present.
+However, the bound three-dimensional S set projections change dramatically even for very small departures from zero of the second hypercomplex plane.
+The S set exhibits a rich fractal-like boundary in three dimensions.
 Periodic points with period m, are shown to be necessarily surrounded by points that produce a divergent magnitude after m iterations.
 The scator set comprises square nilpotent elements that ineluctably belong to the bound set.
 Points that are square nilpotent on the mth iteration, have preperiod 1 and period m.
-Two dimensional plots are presented to exhibit some of the main features of the set.
-A three dimensional rendering reveals the highly complex structure of its boundary.
+Two-dimensional plots are presented to show some of the main features of the set.
+A three-dimensional rendering reveals the highly complex structure of its boundary.

-Keywords: 3D bifurcations; Hyper-complex numbers; Imaginary scators; Quadratic iteration; Mandelbrot set; Discrete dynamical systems.
+Keywords: 3D bifurcations; hypercomplex numbers; imaginary scators; quadratic iteration; Mandelbrot set; discrete dynamical systems.